 I ask you to be patient only because I know anxiety like the back of my hand…

 I suffered anxiety for years before I could completely overcome it…

 And I have helped hundreds of Anxiety Warriors to defeat their GAD, panic disorder, overworry, hypervigilance, depersonalization, derealization; and all kinds of anxiety…

-And I know that, although it sounds preposterous to ask you for patience, I must do so…
+And, although it sounds preposterous to ask you for patience, I must do so…